verus-lang/verus/source/docs/manual/proof_by_computation.md

 2. The interpreter is recursive, so a deeply nested expression (or series of function calls) may cause Verus to exceed the process' stack space.
-3. The interpreter currently caches function call results based on the value of the arguments passed to the function.
-This enables examples like (naive) Fibonacci to succeed, but it comes at the cost of somewhat slower performance.
-Potential future work would be to add support for a `#[memoize]` or `#[memoize_for_compute]` annotation, so that only functions with that annotation would be memoized.

 ## See Also